AlaskaAirlines/auro-popover/docs/partials/api.md

 ### Add Space Around Popover

-Use the `addSpace` attribute to add more space between the popover and it's trigger.
+Use the `addspace` attribute to add more space between the popover and it's trigger.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/add-space.html) -->